 - At least one of your teammates could run with the Divinity trace rifle to debuff bosses, though it’s not mandatory since bosses die quickly anyway.

 - The Bombardment encounter is probably the easiest that your team can complete.
 Kill the boss three times and you should have 75% of your progress bar completed already.
-The Centurions have Solar shields so just break them with your Solar weaponry.
+The Centurions have Solar shields so just break them with your Solar weapons.

 - Gatecrash has Void-shielded enemies (Minotaurs) which you need to take out to pick up those orbs.
 Likewise, there are Incendiors (Void) here as well.
 Vex Harpies (Arc) also flutter around, but they’re just a minor nuisance.